ericjanto/personal-blog/content/posts/articles/2020-11-26-understanding-graph-algorithms-I.md

 ## Adjacency Lists

 Let's take $G$ with its $n$ vertices again.
 We come up with an array with $n$ entries, one for each vertex.
-Each entry contains a list of all vertices to which the respective node has outgoing edges too.
+Each entry contains an *unordered* list of all vertices to which the respective node has outgoing edges too.
 So an entry is a list of vertices *adjacent* to the node for which the entry is.

 ![Image of an Adjacency List.
 Source: https://commons.wikimedia.org/wiki/File:Adjacencylist_array_of_linkedlists_directedgraph.svg](../../images/adjacency-list.png)